agastyahukoo/Carbon/README.md

 ## License

-- **[Your License Here]**: Typically MIT or another open-source license.
+- **MIT License**: MIT License

 ---

-This concise README is designed to get you up and running with CodeCraft quickly.
+This concise README is designed to get you up and running with Carbon quickly.
 For more detailed documentation, refer to the in-code comments and official libraries' documentation.